helenpidoulas/stamp-duty-bdd/README.md

 3. Selects **Yes** (passenger vehicle), enters an amount, clicks **Calculate**.
 4. Captures the **popup/alert** text and asserts it contains the expected duty amount.

+## Explanation of packages used and why:
+- Behave: this is the business language layer (BDD) framework; this is the given / when / then layer, and maps human-readable steps to Python step definitions.
+- Playwright: this is the browser automation engine or GUI driver, for Chrome/ Firefix / WebKit driver + API.
+It replaces Selenium in modern stacks and is what physically clicks the "Check Online" button, enters the value, waits for the popup and captures the dialog.
+- Pytest: this is the underlying test runner and reporting foundation; Behave doesn't need pytest, but most teams include pytest because CI/CD reporting, fixtures, parallelisation are more mature in pytest.
+Its good for future integration and reporting.

 ## Quick start
 ```bash
 # 1) Create & activate a virtual env (macOS/Linux)